nathanmehta/Sports-Analytics-Articles-and-Projects/README.md

 my code for my articles for Sports Analytics Group at Berkeley and personal projects

+## HardHit Projection
+  Projecting Pro hard hit rates from amateur, first by using a correction to wood bat rates... then conducting regression modeling

+## Trackman Data Vis
+  Using trackman export to create visuals that summarize performance succinctly and comprehensively

 ## NFLOLmodelselection
   feature engineering and Regression model selection using cross validation error and regularization to find the best predictors of Offensive Line play in the NFL